 Christine Bienvenu, French-speaking patient partner of SCAPE-1, SCAPE-2, and SCAPE-CH graduate of the University of Patients Paris/Sorbonne, social media and ePatient specialist

 Christine Bienvenu is an ePatient based in Lausanne, specialist in digital health, social media and online communities, who lives chronically with breast cancer.
 She created the Aspie Romandie group for people affected by Asperger's Syndrome (autism), the Seinplement Romand(e)s platform for people affected by breast cancer in the French speaking part of Switzerland, and the Suis(s)ePatiente blog to share her experiential knowledge.

-Manuela Eicher, co-investigator of SCAPE-1, SCAPE-2 and SCAPE-CH, professor and director of the University Institute of Training and Research in Patient Care (IUFRS)
+Manuela Eicher, co-investigator of SCAPE-1, SCAPE-2 and SCAPE-CH, professor and director of the Institute of Higher Education and Research in Healthcare (IUFRS)

 Manuela Eicher, holder of a PhD in Nursing Science, is a Professor and the Director of the IUFRS at the University of Lausanne and a research consultant in the Oncology Department at the University Hospital of Lausanne.
 Her research and teaching focus on supportive care in cancer including self-management support in cancer, the evaluation of unmet needs of cancer patients, the development of patient-reported measures in oncology, and public and patients involvement in cancer research.
 She founded in 2022 the Patient lab in oncology to ensure the inclusion of patient and public partners in cancer research for the development of healthcare systems that respond to today’s and tomorrow’s needs and challenges.